robertmarkbram/robertmarkbram.github.io/technical/_posts/2007/07/2007-07-04-eclipse-shortcuts.md

 <h1><a name="Navigate_between_Editors_Views_Perspectives"></a>Navigate between Editors, Views, Perspectives</h1>

 <P>
-<code>Control + F6</code> and <code>Control + Shift + F6</code> to switch between all the editors you have open in a workspace.
-Personally I don't like having to use two hands for this, so I set <code>Control + Tab</code> and <code>Control + Shift + Tab</code> to this - see <a href="#Show_me_the_shortcuts">Show me the shortcuts!</a>.
+<kbd>Control + F6</kbd> and <kbd>Control + Shift + F6</kbd> to switch between all the editors you have open in a workspace.
+Personally I don't like having to use two hands for this, so I set <kbd>Control + Tab</kbd> and <kbd>Control + Shift + Tab</kbd> to this - see <a href="#Show_me_the_shortcuts">Show me the shortcuts!</a>.
 </P>

 <P>
 You can use a split screen function to display multiple editors at once.
 Do this by opening multiple files at once and clicking and dragging the tab of an editor to the left/right/tob/bottom of the editor view.
-You can switch between views in a particular partition using <code>Control + E</code>.
+You can switch between views in a particular partition using <kbd>Control + E</kbd>.
 </P>

 <div class="separator" style="clear: both; text-align: center;">